KiraResari/ceal-chronicler-f/Protocol.md

     * However, I think I'd better experiment a bit with the options I have for adding new elements into the `List<PointInTime>`
       * I now did that, and I think from that I have a good idea of how to implement this

+  * So, what I want is to add the buttons in between, and I just added functionality to the `PointInTimeRepository` that it can add new points in time based on an index
+  * Alright, that now works!
+Awesome!
+  * We can probably still tweak the style a bit, but that the functionality works is already pretty rad!

 # User Story